mhaywardhill/clone_postgres_single_server/README.md

 ## Perform PITR for Postgres Single Server in Azure using Terraform

-I use this project to perform point-in-time restore (PITR) of a Postgres server in Azure using Terraform.
+The project's goal is to perform a point-in-time restore PITR of a PostgreSQL Single Server in Azure using Terraform and test the effect of the public_network_access_enabled parameter.

-I execute the commands from a Linux terminal on Windows (Ubuntu on WSL).
+The parameter public_network_access_enabled is not valid for a PITR.
+Still, if specified and set to false (tested in version 3.0.1), it will pass the Terraform validation and an Azure policy to prevent the Postgres server from being created with public access.

+The default behaviour for PITR is to create the Postgres server with public access enabled, and currently, this cannot be changed.

 ### Login to Azure using the CLI